palatej/palatej.github.io/pages/ssf/algorithms/ckmsfilter.md

 ---
 layout: left-menu
 title: CKMS filter
-tagline: technical documentation for JDemetra+ using GitHub Pages
+tagline: JD+.
+State space models
-description: State space model.
-Fast CKMS filter
+description: Fast CKMS filter (or fast Chandrasekhar recursions)
-categoy: Main algorithms
+category: "Others"
-order: 20
+order: 1020
 ---
-# CKMS filter (or fast Chandrasekhar recursions)
+# {{page.description}}

 When the [model](index.md) is time invariant (which also implies that we don’t have missing values), it is usually much more efficient to use the Chandrasekhar recursions, which propagate the difference of the covariance matrix: